-February 2019
+March 2019

-Industrial Strategy, intended to drive jobs growth in Oxfordshire, is being decided separately and without public consultation.
+Industrial Strategy, intended to drive jobs growth in Oxfordshire, is being decided separately between the Oxfordshire Local Enterprise Partnership and the Government, without public consultation.

-The inevitable conclusion is that this is not a plan for us - Oxfordshire residents of a rural county - but a plan for developers and big business.
+The inevitable conclusion is that this is not a plan for us - Oxfordshire residents of a rural county - but an arbitrary and unproven plan for developers and big business.